gtomwag/aws-gen-ai-ic-pia-bootcamp/docs/hackathon/project-report.md

 ### Why These Results Matter

-1. **Six-service AI orchestration validates depth:** The ability to chain Bedrock Chat, Knowledge Base (RAG), Guardrails, Comprehend (sentiment + PII), Translate, and Nova Sonic Voice into a cohesive pipeline demonstrates that multi-service AI integration is not only feasible but adds compounding value at each stage.
+1. **AI orchestration validates depth:** The ability to chain Bedrock Chat, Knowledge Base (RAG), Guardrails, Comprehend (sentiment + PII), and Translate into a cohesive pipeline demonstrates that multi-service AI integration is not only feasible but adds compounding value at each stage.

-2. **Automatic routing proves intelligent orchestration:** The `isPolicyQuestion()` keyword-based router (30+ triggers) successfully directs queries to the right AI pathway without user intervention — a key indicator of production viability.

-3. **Sentiment-driven auto-escalation demonstrates proactive AI:** Moving from reactive ("passenger requests agent") to proactive ("system detects frustration and escalates") fundamentally changes the customer experience model.

-4. **Feature-flag architecture de-risks production:** Every AI service can be toggled independently, with deterministic fallbacks ensuring the system never breaks.
-This allows incremental rollout and A/B testing in production.

-5. **Voice + text convergence maximizes reuse:** Nova Sonic voice sessions reuse the same KB and Chat pathways as text, avoiding duplicate AI logic and ensuring consistent answers across modalities.

 ---